val314159/christophergs.github.io/_posts/2016-09-29-xss-overview.md

 Most information about XSS involves dealing with `<SCRIPT>` tags, but other HTML tags can also be used for nefarious purposes.
 Consider the `<FORM>` HTML element – by inserting a new form, an attacker could trick visitors to the site into revealing sensitive information by adding new information fields, or modifying the behaviour of an existing form.
 Other HTML tags may be inserted to alter the appearance and behaviour of a page - potentially discrediting the website.
-This could take the form of something subtle such as adjusting annual accounts through to porn pop-ups.
+This could take the form of something subtle, such as adjusting annual accounts, or something extreme such as porn pop-ups.

 Hopefully the above points make it clear that XSS is no joke.
 So how do we defend against it?